sociomantic-tsunami/git-hub/man.rst

   `new`
     Create a new issue.

+    The content of the template files **ISSUE_TEMPLATE** or **ISSUE_TEMPLATE.md** will be added to the issue message if any of those template files is found in the top-level directory of the project, the **.github** directory or the **.git** directory.
+    The order for template files lookups matters and it follows the order as described above for template file names and directories.
+And only the content of the first template found will be added.

     \-m MSG, --message=MSG
       Issue title (and description).
 The first line is used as the issue title and any text after an empty line is used as the optional body.
 If this